Athletic Training Major

 Do you see yourself as an athletic trainer (AT)?
-Get ready for a rigorous, but rewarding, program that will prepare you for graduate school or an immediate career.
+Get ready for a rigorous, but rewarding, program that will prepare you for the future.
 BC has one of the top athletic training programs in the country.
-Start your future today.

 The Athletic Training Educational Competencies published by the National Athletic Trainers’ Association (NATA) and the Standards of Accreditation established by the Commission on Accreditation of Athletic Training Education (CAATE) dictate the curriculum requirements.
 The athletic training program classes are tough, often integrating the sciences with the human body’s functional performance to ensure understanding of function and dysfunction.

 The program’s faculty are seasoned veterans in the field of athletic training who have worked with high-level athletes and published in the field of athletic training (including a book adopted across the country by program directors and students to prepare for the Board of Certification [BOC] examination).